zoom-studio/react-menu-list/README.md

  supported by
  [contain-by-screen (version ^1.0)](https://github.com/AgentME/contain-by-screen#readme).
  This defaults to `{position:'right', vAlign:'top', hAlign: 'left'}`.
+* `zIndex`: This an optional number controlling the z-index CSS property of the menu's container.
 * `onWillOpen`: This is an optional function called before the submenu opens.
 * `onDidOpen`: This is an optional function called after the submenu opened.
 * `onWillClose`: This is an optional function called before the submenu closes.